fgreco55/Finetuning/docs/Readme.txt

-This project shows how to finetune an LLM to a specific doc set using Java tools.
+This project shows how to get an LLM to understand a specific doc set using Java tools.
+This is an early attempt at understanding context.
+It is not true finetuning (ie, changing the weights in the LLM's NN).

 There are 5 components to this project.